Skip to Main Content

 Other programmes which you may hear of include Mendeley, Zotero, EndNote Web, CiteULike and Papers for the Mac.
 Many of these are free (although you may be asked to pay for some advanced features).

-The King's Guide to Referencing has a short quiz you can take to get a suggested piece of referencing software:
+The King's Guide to Referencing has a short quiz you can take to get a suggested piece of referencing software.
+This page also has more information about accessing software subscribed to by King's IT and the free resources listed above:

 Key features for systematic reviewers: